jaspal13/taco-cloud/README.md

 # taco-cloud
-From the book Spring In Action by Craig Walls
+This repo is following the book: Spring In Action: 5th Edition by Craig Walls.

+The goal of this repo is to understand Java Spring Framework better